 What if I go on vacation?

 If you go on vacation, you can gift your weekly flowers to a friend or make up the week you lost when you return.
 If you decide to gift your flowers, your friend picks up your arrangement in your absence.

 What if I forget to pick up my flowers?

-I send reminder texts and emails each morning on pickup day.
+I send reminder texts and emails each morning on pick-up day.
 If you forget and let me know, you can pick up your bouquet at the Daniels Road site within 24 hours.
-If you forget altogether, I donate forgotten arrangements to our local hospice program.
+If you forget altogether, I will donate your arrangement to our local hospice program.

 What types of flowers can I expect?

-June – July: Coneflowers, hydrangeas, peonies, globe thistles, rudbeckia, and yarrow
+June – July: Sweet peas, hydrangeas, peonies, globe thistles, rudbeckia, and yarrow

-August – September: Celosia, dahlias, snapdragons, sunflowers, and zinnias
+August – September: Celosia, dahlias, snapdragons, cosmos, verbena, and zinnias

-September – October: Amaranth, dahlias, heirloom mums, snapdragons, zinnias, and seed pods
+September – October: Amaranth, dahlias, cosmos, snapdragons, zinnias, and herbs

-October – November: Dahlias, gourds, heirloom mums, perennial grasses, zinnias, and seed pods
+October – November: Dahlias, snapdragons, heirloom mums, perennial grasses, zinnias, and seed pods

 How will I know when my subscription starts?

 Can I extend my subscription if I want to continue receiving bouquets?

 Of course!
-Unless I'm maxed out with subscribers or special events, it will likely be possible to extend your subscription.
+Unless I'm maxed out with subscribers or special events, I'd be happy to extend your subscription.
 Send me a note and we'll make it happen.

 How can I make my flowers last?

 Here are some easy steps to take to keep your flowers blooming as long as possible:

-1. Recut the stems when you get your flowers home, right before placing them in a clean vase with cool water.
-Try to do this within a minute or two to avoid exposing the stems to the air for very long.
+1. Recut the stems when you get your flowers home and place them in a clean vase with cool water.
+Try to avoid exposing the stems to the air for very long.

 2. Display your flowers away from sunlight, fruit, and your countertop compost container.
 Fruit and compost produce ethylene gas, which will reduce your flowers' vase life.